trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Settings Tab
 -------------

-The "Settings" tab is shown in
-:numref:`Figure %s: Life Preserver Settings <lpreserver6>`.
+The :guilabel:`Settings` tab is shown in :numref:`Figure %s: Life Preserver Settings <lpreserver6>`.

 .. _lpreserver6:

 .. figure:: images/lpreserver6.png

-The following settings are configurable:
+Many settings are configurable:

-**Disk Usage Warning:** enter a number up to 99 to indicate at which percentage of disk space Life Preserver will display an alert in the system tray.
+**Disk Usage Warning:** Enter a number up to 99 to indicate at which percentage of disk space Life Preserver will display an alert in the system tray.
 This is useful to prevent snapshots from using up all available disk space.

-**Email:** if you also wish to receive an email when disk usage reaches the percentage configured in the "Disk Usage Warning", enter an email address.
+**Email:** To receive an email when disk usage reaches the percentage configured in the "Disk Usage Warning", enter an email address.

-**Email Trigger:** this setting can be set to "All", "Warn", or "Error" and indicates the type of condition that will trigger an email message.
+**Email Trigger:** This setting can be set to "All", "Warn", or "Error" and indicates the type of condition which will trigger an email message.

 **Recursive Management:**

-If you make any changes in this screen, press the "Save Settings" button to apply them.
+If you make any changes in this screen, press :guilabel:`Save Settings` to apply them.

 .. index:: backup
 .. _Using the lpreserver CLI: